gogleva/SecretSanta/README.md

     - 1K,
     - 2K,
     - long sequences
-- why parallel version of TMHMM is so much slower
+- why parallel version of TMHMM is so much slower ---> do more profiling
 - export cluster environment: try to get rid of my_pa
 - code profiling to speed-up wrappers
-- fix some ugly bits in the code
+- fix some ugly bits in the code ---> profiling again.
+Aim: not to be much slower that the wrapped tool
 - Vignettes: individual functions:
     - WoLFpsort
     - check_khdel